-Be sure to check out my page on Fly Leaders: Everything You Need To Know – Coming Soon
+Be sure to check out my page Fly Fishing Leaders: A Complete Guide.

 Tippets For Fly Fishing

 A tippet is a piece of line that is all the same diameter that attaches to the end of a fly leader.
-Most fly anglers include tippet as part of their fly fishing gear.
+Most fly anglers have multiple spools of tippet

 The reason we use a tippet is that it allows the angler to cut and retie many flies onto the line without cutting into the tapered leader.